.png)

-The SaaS content strategy I am going to talk about isn’t meant for all businesses and industries.
+The strategy I am going to talk about isn’t meant for all businesses and industries.

-I designed it specifically for B2B SaaS startups and scale-ups with a PLG motion.
+I designed it specifically for B2B SaaS start-ups and scale-ups.

-The best part about the strategy is that you don’t need to wait for months to get high-quality leads; it will give you results in short-time, like so:
+The best part about the strategy is that you don’t need to wait for months to get high-quality leads; it will give you results in short-term, like one of the clients I work with:

 With my SEO strategy: